bpshu/aishell-3-baseline-fc/README.md

 ### 1. Synthesis with pre-trained model
 1. Download the pre-trained checkpoints in this repository's [release page](https://github.com/sos1sos2Sixteen/aishell-3-baseline-fc/releases/tag/first_release); (checkpoints for a pretrained acoustic model and speaker encoder is provided here.
 For the pretrained WaveRNN model used in the synthesis demo(`debug_syn.ipynb`), please see [this repo](https://github.com/caizexin/tf_multispeakerTTS_fc) for information.)

-2. use syn.ipynb to load and inference the model
+2. use debug_syn.ipynb to load and inference the model

 ### 2. Train Speaker Encoder model
 ```